ESIvy/esivy.gihub.io/content/posts/what-is-a-flash-drive.md

 ---
-title: What is a flash drive?
-Tutorial on removable, external, computer file storage
+title: "What is a flash drive?
+Tutorial on removable, external, computer file storage"
 date: '2014-10-21T11:30:12-05:00'
 status: publish
 path: /what-is-a-flash-drive